mdeinum/mdeinum.github.io/_posts/2020-07-28-Dependency-Injection.md

 ```
 ##### Listing 7: Field injection based runner

 Although it works, it requires working with the Java Reflection API (which is not necessarily a bad thing!) but it kind of hides the needed dependencies from external uses.
-You need to initimatily know the class to now its dependencies, instead of looking at a constructor or Javadoc.
+You need to intimately know the class to now its dependencies, instead of looking at a constructor or Javadoc.

 The advantage is that the `MoneyTransferService` now doesn't need to know what type of dependencies it needs and that it needs initializing.
 For a unit test you can now easily use a mocking library like [Mockito](https://mockito.org) to inject a mock (See [Listing 8](#listing8).